 Whether it is loading the family up to drive off to your favorite holiday destination or just a quick trip to the store, holiday driving is dangerous.
 We must be aware of our own actions and those of the other drivers around us, especially the elderly or others who do not drive often.

 Some common errors drivers may make are:

 - Rolling stops

 - Distracted driving

 - Confusion of four-way stops

 - Improper freeway merging

 - Driving too fast for hazardous conditions

-Remember your SMITH driving training and most of all take your time and remain calm!
+Remember to take your time and remain calm!